brillout/wildcard-api/examples/typescript/readme.md

   </a>
 </p>

-We share the backend types with the frontend by using Wildcard's [TypeScript support](/../../#typescript).
+We share the backend types with the frontend by using Telefunc's [TypeScript support](/../../#typescript).

 To run the example: